thhsh/thsq-docs/docs/Contact/index.md

 Because of the way we're set up, we currently don't accept phone or video calls without a previously-scheduled appointment.

 Want to schedule a call?
 Please send us an email.
 We promise that we reply super-fast!

-## :material-lightbulb-on-outline: Suggestions
-Have an idea for a great resource for this documentation?
-Drop us a note at `docs@thsq.us` (or [:material-email-outline: click here](mailto:docs@thsq.us)) and we'll be happy to review.

-Suggestion for something that's not docs-related?
-Email `team@thsq.us`.

-## :material-fountain-pen: Work with us
-We regret that we're not able to accept applications for employment, freelance work, or internships at this time.
-Please check back!